fhemberger/nomad-demo/README.md

 #### Collecting application metrics with Prometheus

-The load balancer also includes a [Prometheus](https://prometheus.io/) instance, which also uses Consul for service discovery.
+The load balancer also includes a [Prometheus](https://prometheus.io/) instance, which uses Consul for service discovery.
 If your application's Nomad job is tagged with `prometheus` and has a metrics endpoint under `/metrics`, it will be scraped automatically and appear in the Prometheus target overview under http://prometheus.demo.

 ### Stopping jobs